-Julia Roberts Caught Kissing Another Man, Marriage In Trouble?
+Julia Roberts Caught Kissing Another Man: Is Her Marriage In Trouble?

-Julia Roberts was spotted out kissing a mystery man at the Soho House in Malibu, California this week.
+Julia Roberts was spotted kissing a mystery man at the Soho House in Malibu, California, this week.
 Does her husband Danny Moder know?

-Rumors have been circling that there has been trouble in paradise with Julia Roberts and her husband Danny Moder.
-Now, Radar Online had published photographs of the Hollywood actress kissing another man on the lips.
+Rumors have been circling that there has been trouble in paradise with Julia Roberts and her husband, Danny Moder.
+Now, Radar Online has published photographs of the Hollywood actress kissing another man on the lips.

 Julia Roberts – 2015 Creative Arts Emmy Awards https://t.co/nES52Jjvzw #JuliaRoberts